Visiting Rome on a budget is easy, if you know the secrets!

 Take it from someone who has helped thousands of visitors with their trips over the years.

-I know all about how and where to eat for less, stay for less, get around for less.
-Follow my top 10 tips!
+I know all about how and where to eat for less, stay for less and get around for less.

 It should come as no surprise that accommodation rates drop in low season.
 Same is true for flights.

 And no, October is not "shoulder season."
 It's one of the busiest months of the year in Rome!

 You could either spend very little for accommodation, or, you can splurge and stay in a nice hotel, but for a lot less than the rest of the year.

 At the top of every page, you can see a menu that shows my pages of what to expect in Rome, month by month.
 Check there too!

-Normally you will pay for water if you order it in a bar or restaurant, but it’s pretty cheap, usually about 2€ for a large bottle.
+Normally you will pay for water if you order it in a bar or restaurant, but it’s pretty cheap, about 2€ for a large bottle.
 (You can also ask for tap water, which is free.)

 Wine is also surprisingly affordable in restaurants in Rome, with house wines starting at under 10€ a jug/bottle and even fairly good bottled wines starting at around 16 Euros a bottle.

 quite affordable, even now that there is a whole new craft-beer craze

 It’s not a rip-off, it’s just that it costs the restaurant a lot so they pass it on to you.
 If you really want a soda in a bar or restaurant, just know it’s going to cost you.

 In Italy, it doesn’t work that way.

-At most bars and caffe’s, especially in the touristic center, if you consume anything at the bar, you will pay bar prices, and when you sit down at a table, you will pay table prices.
+At most bars and cafes, especially in the touristic center, if you consume anything at the bar, you will pay bar prices, and when you sit down at a table, you will pay table prices.

-Just know before you do it.
-Any bar or caffe has to have their prices posted by law.
-And they’ll have two: bar and table.
-So check this before you sit.
+Any bar or cafe has to have their prices posted by law.

 Gelato for 4 for 64€?
 Yep, it happened in Rome and it was legal.